ROCm/aotriton/README.md

 CAVEAT: As a fast moving target, AOTriton's FlashAttention API changes over time.
 Hence, a specific PyTorch release is only compatible with a few versions of AOTriton.
-The computability matrix is shown below
+The compatibility matrix is shown below

 |  PyTorch              |                 AOTriton Release                |
 |-----------------------|-------------------------------------------------|